Indiana vs. Miami: An Undefeated Juggernaut Meets the Cinderella Playing at Home

 Indiana has never won a football national championship.
 The program’s greatest moments include a 1967 Rose Bowl victory over USC and a handful of Big Ten titles from an era when the conference was less competitive.
 The Hoosiers have been historically terrible at football, the kind of program that other Big Ten schools scheduled for homecoming because wins were guaranteed.
 Curt Cignetti has changed that perception in two short years, but winning a national championship would transform Indiana’s place in college football history entirely.

 A victory for Indiana would rank among the most improbable championship runs in any sport.
-The Hoosiers were picked to finish 14th in the 18-team Big Ten before the season.
-They were given roughly the same odds to win the national title as they were to finish last in their division.
+The Hoosiers were picked to finish 14th in the 18-team Big Ten in preseason media polls, and The Athletic’s Stewart Mandel had them unranked in his preseason top 25.
 Every step of their journey has exceeded expectations, and the final step would cement Cignetti’s transformation as one of the greatest coaching achievements the sport has ever witnessed.

 Miami, by contrast, claims five national championships, most recently in 2001 when Ken Dorsey and the Hurricanes demolished Nebraska 37-14 in the Rose Bowl.
 That title capped a dynasty that produced NFL Hall of Famers at nearly every position, a team so talented that losing felt like an impossibility.
 The current Hurricanes bear no resemblance to those championship teams in talent or dominance, but they share something perhaps more important: the belief that they cannot be eliminated.
 Miami has been counted out repeatedly during this playoff run, and they have responded by finding ways to win that defy logical explanation.